szeka9/CompressionMethods-project/README.md

   5. execute the encoding on the input data using the encoding table (starting from the first symbol)
   6. apply Huffman encoding (or other arbitrary compression algorithm)

-The algorithm was mostly tested on network traffic data (.pcap), and in most cases there is noticable improvement in the compression (15-20%).
+The algorithm was mostly tested on network traffic data (.pcap), and in most cases there is a noticable improvement in the compression (15-20%).
 However, further testing and evaluation is needed since certain steps of the algorithm use predefined constants.

-The implementation does support serializing the compressed data, however the file size should not exceed 6MB, since this feature is experimental.
+The implementation does support serializing the compressed data, however the file size should not exceed 6MB.

 ## How to run